 CLICHÉS WE LIVE BY \ FROM MODERNITY TO AI

 Clichés We Live By explores the modern obsession with originality through the figure that most threatens it: the cliché.
 From the rise of industrial print to the age of artificial intelligence, it shows how the notion of the cliché has shaped our understanding of creativity, banality, independent thought, and the limits of human agency.
 Rather than treating clichés as fixed, exhausted expressions, the book understands them as constructed experiences of déjà vu – moments when language feels strangely familiar, as if we have already heard or said it too times before.
-The cliché is not a static phrase but a dynamic cultural form that makes us feel the weight of the already-said.
+The cliché is a dynamic cultural form that makes us feel the weight of the already-said.

 Nana Ariel & Dana Riesenfeld